AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements.md

 {sample :height 240}GANTT\_NEW\_Elements\_11{sample}

-For the **Resource** chart, the following fields are available in formatting functions:
+Here are the fields supported by the **Resource** chart:

 * `id`
 * `name`
 * `start`
 * `end`

-In this sample, a formatting function is used to calculate and display the duration of each period as well as the value of a custom field:
+In this sample a formatting function is used to calculate and display the duration of each period as well as the value of a custom field:

 ```
 // configure labels of periods